App-vNext/Polly/docs/strategies/retry.md

 ```
 <!-- endSnippet -->

-Reasoning:
+**Reasoning**:

-- Even though this approach is a bit more verbose (compared to the previous one) it is more flexible
+- While this method may appear more verbose than the first, it offers greater flexibility.
-- You can compose the retry strategies in any order (slower is the outer and quicker is the inner or vice versa)
+- Retry strategies can be arranged in any order (either slower first and then quicker, or the other way around).
-- You can define different triggers for the retry policies
-  - Which allows you to switch back and forth between the policies based on the thrown exception or on the result
-  - There is no strict order so, quick and slow retries can interleave
+- Different triggers can be defined for the retry strategies, allowing for switches between them based on exceptions or results.
+The order isn't fixed, so quick and slow retries can alternate.

-### 4 - Branching retry logic based on request url
+### 4 - Branching retry logic based on request URL

-Lets suppose you have an `HttpClient` and you want to decorate it with a retry only if a request is against a certain endpoint
+Suppose you have an `HttpClient` and you want to add a retry only for specific endpoints.

 ❌ DON'T

-Use `ResiliencePipeline.Empty` and `?:` operator
+Use `ResiliencePipeline.Empty` and the `?:` operator:

 <!-- snippet: retry-anti-pattern-4 -->
 ```cs